gammu/gammu/readme.txt

 -------------------------------------------------------------------------------
 Q. What are known problems and weak things of current version ?

-A  1.
-Nokia 3310 (3315):
+A  Nokia section

+    1.3210
+      * 2'nd ringtone can't be set
+      Well, I don't know, how to avoid it.
+Use --nokiacomposer to enter manually ringtone.

+    2.3310/3315
       * names from phonebook are empty.
       To avoid it you need to have higher than 4.06 firmware in phone.

-      * can't save to phone calendar notes other than reminder (after upgrading firmware in service)

-      5.11 and higher seems not to be able to save notes other than reminder (in older firmware it was unofficial too).
+      * can't save to phone calendar notes other than reminder 5.11 and higher seems not to be able to save notes other than reminder (in older firmware it was unofficial too).

-   2. Nokia 6210 (6250/7110 too ?):
+    3.6210 (6250/7110 too ?)
       * when save some SMS like logo or ringtone to phone and forward them from phone's menu, they're damaged.
       It's NOT Gammu fault.
 Easy test show it: save such SMS to SIM inside older Nokia phone like 6150.
 Forward from 6150 menu.
 It's OK.
       Put SIM to 6210.
 Forward from 6210 menu.
 It's NOT OK.

       * when save unread sms to phone, no unread sms envelope is shown.
       Sorry.
 Ask Nokia, if it's possible to have it.

-      * after removing operator logo, it's still visible

-        Have to reboot phone.
+      * after removing operator logo, it's still visible Have to reboot phone.
 Thank Nokia for it.

       * No info about incoming calls or SMS.
       Use option in config.h to enable it.
 Prepare for some small problems with phone then.
 This series is very weak here.

+      * Phone restarts few seconds after ending connection (before restart phone display is frozen)
+      I don't know how to avoid it.
+It's visible only sometimes.

+    4.6310i 4.80
+      * Gammu shows more SMS saved than phone in menu Phone firmware is buggy.
+Gammu show the truth.
+You can get locations of these SMS and delete them, if want.
+Update firmware to 5.10 to avoid problems

+    5.7110
-   3. Nokia 7110: can't get binary ringtones from phone.

-      upgrade firmware in phone.
+      * can't get binary ringtones from phone. upgrade firmware in phone.
 Last one is 5.01 and it can do it.

-   4. all Nokia phones with caller groups: I had backup file from another model (with caller groups too).
+    6.all Nokia phones with caller groups
+      * I had backup file from another model (with caller groups too).
         After restoring my backup I can't set ringtone from phone menu or they're different than in source phone.
       Each Nokia model can have different ID for (the same) ringtones.
       ID are not saved in Gammu source for each model, because now (for DCT3 phones) it's idiotic easy to change them and such list